Radu Jude: 2020s

-Jude returned to the Berlin International Film Festival in 2020 with his new film Uppercase Print, the story of Mugur Călinescu, a Romanian teenager who wrote protest graffiti messages against the communist regime of dictator Nicolae Ceaușescu and was subsequently apprehended and interrogated by the secret police.
-The film screened in the Forum section of the Berlinale as a world premiere.
-The film festival also featured his documentary film Ieșirea trenurilor din gară, co-directed with Adrian Cioflâncă.
+Uppercase Print (2020) had its world premiere at the Forum section of the 70th Berlin International Film Festival.
+It follows Mugur Călinescu, a Romanian teenager who wrote protest graffiti messages against the communist regime of dictator Nicolae Ceaușescu and was subsequently arrested and interrogated by the secret police.
+The festival also featured his archival footage documentary film The Exit of the Trains, co-directed with Adrian Cioflâncă.